 I love a good thick, dense and moist bread.
-And, this Pumpkin Plantain Bread is just that!
+And, this pumpkin plantain bread recipe is just that!
 Dense, nutty, slightly sweet and made with simple, wholesome ingredients.
-It’s the perfect kind of snacking bread.
+It's the perfect kind of snacking bread.
 Top a slice with some nut butter or tahini, drizzle a bit of honey and nibble alongside a fresh cup of coffee and your morning is set!

-This Pumpkin Plantain Bread is Paleo, Vegan and free of the top 8 allergens.
-So, it’s gluten free, grain free, dairy free, egg free, nut free and soy free.
+This green plantain bread is Paleo, Vegan and free of the top 8 allergens.
+So, it's gluten free, grain free, dairy free, egg free, nut free and soy free.
 This Vegan plantain bread is a great loaf for slicing up and eating with breakfast or as a hearty afternoon snack.

 I'm sure you've heard of plantains.
 As, they seem to have gained popularity within recent years.
 And if you've followed my blog for a while, you'll probably be familiar with a few recently published plantain recipes.
 But, this plantain bread recipe uses plantain flour, rather than whole, raw plantains.